 Food – Ensure you are getting enough healthy fats in your diet.
-It’s a fact, our body needs fat in order to function optimally.
+It’s a fact our body needs fat to function optimally.
 The body utilizes dietary fat for energy, healthy hair, skin and nails, vitamin absorption and normal, everyday bodily functions.

-The low-fat diet craze caused most Americans to fear all sources of dietary fat, even the ones that we need to thrive.
+The low-fat diet craze caused most Americans to fear all sources of dietary fat.
+Even the ones that we need to thrive.
 During this time, fat was replaced with sugar and other additives to give foods flavor and consistency.
-Unfortunately, this period of time saw skyrocketing increases in the rates of obesity, diabetes, and heart disease as a result.
+Unfortunately, this period saw skyrocketing increases in the rates of obesity, diabetes, and heart disease as a result.

 A little goes a long way, so don’t over do it.
 Just include a little fat at each meal to help you stay satiated longer.

 Fun – Be sure to engage in something fun this weekend!
 I’m going to be putting some time into my Spartan race training which I consider fun (look for a future post on it).
-Spending some time with family and friends or alone in nature really helps to restore us and alleviate some of the stress accumulated during the week.
+Spending some time with family and friends or alone in nature actually helps to restore us and alleviate some of the stress accumulated during the week.
 You don’t need to spend money to have fun either.
-Visit a park, play some cards or board games, read a book, create a new recipe, go on a hike, or organize your finances.
+Visit a park, play some cards or board games, or read a book.
+Create a new recipe, go on a hike, or organize your finances.
 Need more ideas, visit this list.

-There are many great blogs on the web and I enjoy reading quite a few.
-Here is a small sampling of some articles I read over the last couple of weeks that you may enjoy as well.
+There are many great blogs on the web, and I enjoy reading quite a few.
+Here is a small sampling of some articles I read over the last couple of weeks.
+I hope that you may enjoy them as well.